-Those more aware of German businesses may mention the medical giant Bayer, and perhaps Deutsche Bank.
+Those more aware of German businesses may mention the medical giant Bayer and perhaps Deutsche Bank.
 Others may recall Adidas (yes, they are German!), Siemens, the chemical giant BASF (perhaps known more for its cassette tapes – for those of us who remember the 80s), and Deutsche Telekom.

 These companies are not only well-known German businesses but are also associated by many with quality, innovation, financial success, and the proud slogan “Made in Germany”.

 From then on things get more surprising.
-BMW is “only” number 7, while one has to look far down the ranks to find Daimler at #16 (with a 12% drop in score in the last 2 weeks of May alone).
+BMW is “only” number 7, while one has to look far down the ranks to find Daimler at #16 (with a 12% drop in score in the last two weeks of May alone).

-Another unexpected result is seeing companies from sectors that are typically disliked, like chemicals and pharmaceutical, ranked relatively high: while BASF is ranked midway down the list at #17, Linde is ranked a strong #6; and while Bayer is positioned a fairly low 22nd, Merck is ten positions above at #12.
+Another unexpected result is seeing companies from sectors that are typically disliked, like chemicals and pharmaceutical, ranked relatively high: while BASF is ranked midway down the list at #17, Linde is ranked a strong #6, and Bayer is positioned a fairly low 22nd, Merck is ten positions above at #12.

 Is “Made in Germany” just about quality?

 Even those on top, such as Adidas or Siemens, struggle to convince the public that they behave ethically and that they keep their promises.

 Another problem many top companies have in Germany is differentiation – or lack thereof.
 The public does not seem to perceive these companies as standing apart from their competitors.

-The biggest challenge, however, that all DAX 30 companies have in common is the fact that people cannot relate to what they stand for.
+The biggest challenge, however, that all DAX30 companies have in common is the fact that people cannot relate to what they stand for.
 The Relevance scores are significantly lower than all other perception scores for nearly all these companies, indicating a shared problem of unclear or irrelevant purpose at the core of these organizations.

 “Made in Germany” still seems to be a signal of product quality and innovation – but is it not time for a “Made by Germany” quality mark that also stands for something more?

-Download the DAX 30 ranking for 2018
+Download the DAX30 ranking for 2018